 Less admin time

-Only one invoice in the post, only one Direct Debitto manage – the benefits of reducing time spent processing multiple invoices and supplier payments can save your business over the course of a year.
+Only one invoice in the post, only one Direct Debit to manage – the benefits of reducing time spent processing multiple invoices and supplier payments can save your business over the course of a year.

 One point of contact

 We’re pretty confident in saying that we offer the widest range of essential business services in the market.
-From business broadband and water to electricity and gas, we offer everything you need to keep your business running smoothly.
+From business broadband and business water to business electricity and business gas, we offer everything you need to keep your business running smoothly.
 And what’s more, they all get billed at the same time on the same bill, hence our ‘one bill, one solution’.
 Take advantage of all these benefits by simply making sure all of your services are switched to us.